MaxxRK/firstrade-api/README.md

     symbol="INTC",
     price_type=order.PriceType.MARKET,
     order_type=order.OrderType.BUY,
-    quantity=1, # number of shares or amount of dollar, depnds on the value of notional duration=order.Duration.DAY,
+    quantity=1, # number of shares or amount of dollar, depends on the value of notional duration=order.Duration.DAY,
     dry_run=True,
     notional=False, # set to True if quantity above is "dollar"